revng/revng/docs/GeneratedIRReference.rst

 considered a function call if it's preceded by a call to a function called ``function_call``.
 This function takes three parameters:

-:BlockAddress Callee: reference to the callee basic block.
-The target of the function call, most likely a function.
+:``BlockAddress Callee``: reference to the callee basic block.
+The target of the
+                          function call, most likely a function.
-:BlockAddress Return: reference to the return basic block.
-It's the basic block
+:``BlockAddress Return``: reference to the return basic block.
+It's the basic
-                      associated with the return address.
+                          block associated with the return address.
-:u64 ReturnPC: the return address.
+:``u64 ReturnPC``: the return address.
-:GlobalVariable LinkRegister: reference to the CSV representing the link
+:``GlobalVariable LinkRegister``: reference to the CSV representing the link
                                   register for this specific function call.
 If null, the return address is stored on the stack.
-:GlobalVariable ExternalFunction: reference to the global variable containing a
-                                  string of the name of the external (i.e., library) function that this function actually
-                                  calls.

 In our example we had a function call in the ``_start`` basic block: